Terry Mills (Australian politician): 2016 independent comeback

 Mills announced on 7 August 2016 that he had resigned from the CLP and would seek to regain his former seat of Blain as an independent at the 2016 election.
 He likened the Giles government to a car accident, saying, "At the scene of an accident, one has a moral obligation to render assistance."
 Mills finished six points behind Labor candidate and former federal MP Damian Hale on the primary vote, pushing the CLP into third place.
 He narrowly overtook Hale on CLP preferences, allowing him to return to the legislature after a nearly two-year absence.

 Mills joined his original Deputy Chief Minister, Robyn Lambley, on the crossbench; Lambley had left the CLP in 2015, but easily won reelection as an independent.
 Ironically, at the same election at which Mills retook his old seat as an independent, the man who had rolled him as Chief Minister, Giles, became the second Majority Leader/Chief Minister to lose his own seat.
-In October 2018 Mills announced the planned formation of the North Australia Party.
+In October 2018 Mills announced the planned formation of the North Australia Party, later to become the Territory Alliance.
 He planned to become the opposition in the Northern Territory parliament after the collapse of the CLP vote left them with only 2 members in parliament.

 Claim to Opposition Leadership

-On 18 March 2020, Mills claimed to be the Leader of the Opposition, after Territory Alliance became the largest non-government party when former CLP and then independent MLA Robyn Lambley joined the party.
+On 18 March 2020, Mills claimed to be the Leader of the Opposition, after Territory Alliance became the largest non-government party when Lambley joined the party.
 On 24 March 2020, Mills presented a Shadow Ministry and was referred to as Opposition Leader by Government MLAs, but his claim to Opposition status had not been formalised by the Legislative Assembly.
 Later that day, CLP leader Lia Finocchiaro successfully moved a motion to declare the Opposition Leadership vacant and hold a ballot to determine it.
 With most Labor members abstaining on the ballot, Finocchiaro won the ballot 5 votes to 3, and was confirmed as Opposition Leader.

 Despite Territory Alliance being denied official Opposition status, Mills as Territory Alliance leader took part in the leaders' debate with Finocchiaro and Labor Chief Minister Michael Gunner at the 2020 election.

 At the 2020 election, Mills was pushed into third place on the primary vote and was eliminated.
 However, his preference flowed about 62% to the CLP and 38% to the ALP which was enough to elect Labor's Mark Turner who had led the field on the primary vote.

+Political views

+Mills was one of four MLAs who opposed a bill that decriminalised abortion in the Northern Territory.